tencentyun/intlcloud-documents/yehe_doc/计算/云服务器/操作指南/镜像/导入镜像/导入镜像概述_intl_en.md

 * The size of the system disk to which the image is imported cannot exceed 500 GB.

 After you receive an error message that the format or size does not meet the requirements:
-- Covert the image file into an appropriate format according to [Linux Image Creation] (https://intl.cloud.tencent.com/document/product/213/17814), reduce the image content to meet the size requirements and then reimport it.
+- Covert the image file into an appropriate format according to [Linux Image Creation](https://intl.cloud.tencent.com/document/product/213/17814), reduce the image content to meet the size requirements and then reimport it.
-- You can also use the [offline instance migration] (https://console.cloud.tencent.com/csm/importOfflineCvm) feature to migrate the instance.
+- You can also use the [offline instance migration](https://console.cloud.tencent.com/csm/importOfflineCvm) feature to migrate the instance.
 This feature supports migration of image files up to 500GB.

 #### VirtioNotInstall: Virtio driver is not installed